What is an ASIN Number and Why is it Important to Amazon?

 Getting a Unique ASIN

-Just add your product from the seller dashboard, and Amazon will assign it with a unique ASIN.
-Keep in mind that others with the same product will use the same identifier.
+Add your product to the seller dashboard, and Amazon will assign it with a unique ASIN.
+Remember that others with the same product will use the same identifier.

-To add new products, you’ll need a Global Trade Item Number, or GTIN.
+You’ll need a Global Trade Item Number, or GTIN, to add new products.
 These are internationally standardized ID numbers registered by manufacturers.
 You’ll find them on the product’s bar code or packaging.

 Some GTINs you may already know are: